 I know many of you are looking for that REAL, honest to goodness “work at home” or telecommuting position.
-After spending many years researching this area for a living — let me be honest —these jobs are few and far between–and competition is fierce!
+After spending many years researching this area for a living — let me be honest —these jobs can be few and far between, and the competition is fierce!
 The better your skills, the more knowledgeable you are — the better your chances.
 So don’t be discouraged just yet.
 To become more marketable and to up your chances of landing one of these jobs (and jobs outside the home too) make sure your background speaks for itself.
 Be current and trained on the software, applications or area(s) that the employer is needing to fill.

 Clerical skills alone are not enough in most cases.
 Getting clerical job training helps you gain the skills you need to land your dream job.

 Below you’ll find several companies that offer FREE information on clerical training at home, which will assist you in doing the following: Transcription, medical billing, freelance writing and more.

 – If you’re considering transcription, this course is offered free by an actual work at home transcriber.

 – Ever considered working at home as a proofreader?
 Here’s a free workshop to get you started.